 So despite our brokenness- or maybe because of it– may we be the ones to remember love, remember empathy, remember kindness.
 May we remember everyone is walking around a little broken, just like us.
 May we use that to compel us forward to do what we can to put something back together- be it a broken car or a broken heart, and may we remember that sometimes fixing one also fixes the other.

-I definitely never thought the military could teach me any of that.
+I definitely never thought the military life could teach me any of that.

 And there it is again: Love in the most unexpected of spaces.